ARM-software/psa-api/doc/crypto/api/ops/hash.rst

         .. versionadded:: 1.5

-    The BLAKE2b-512 hash is BLAKE2b with a zero-length key, and a 512 bit (64 byte) output.
+    The BLAKE2b-512 hash is BLAKE2b with a zero-length key, and a 512-bit (64-byte) output.
     BLAKE2b is defined in :rfc:`7693`.

     .. note::